niveousswan/Gary-Brisbane-13240-T1-2026/week04.md

 ### 1. Basic Learning

-In this week, I learned DES is a classical symmetric encryption algorithm.
-Although the security is low due to the short key, its encryption principle still has a great impact on others.
-I also learned AES is a commonly used symmetric encryption algorithm in modern times, because of its fast speed and high security, it is widely used in network communication and data protection.
-In my opinion, learning DES helps to understand encryption principles, but AES should be chosen for practical applications.
-At the same time, encryption technology must continue to strengthen to face the security challenges in the future.
+This week, I focused on understanding symmetric encryption algorithms, especially DES and AES.
+I found that DES is an older algorithm with a relatively short key, which makes it less secure today.
+However, it is still useful for learning the basic ideas behind encryption.
+I also learned that AES is widely used in modern systems because it provides stronger security and better performance.
+From this comparison, I realised that older algorithms like DES are important for understanding concepts, but in real-world applications, AES is usually the better choice.
+In my opinion, encryption methods need to keep improving as new security risks appear, so choosing the right algorithm is very important in practice.

 ---